-With its proximity to Hua Hin, the park is well travelled by day-trippers and contains a mix of public conservation land and private shrimp farms which have replaced most of the natural mangrove forest, so don’t come expecting remote virgin territory.
+With its proximity to Hua Hin, the park is well travelled by day trippers and contains a mix of public conservation land and private shrimp farms which have replaced most of the natural mangrove forest, so don’t come expecting remote virgin territory.
 Almost all visitors are here to see Tham Phraya Nakhon, one of the most spectacular and, for Thais, famous caves in Thailand.
 Most other places in the park will be peaceful, even on weekends.